Anshen & Allen: History

 Their first project was the Davies House, a 6000 sqft Tudor Gothic inspired mansion in Woodside, California, commissioned by Ralph K. Davies, a senior vice-president of Standard Oil of California.
 The house was completed on November 30, 1941.
 After the end of World War II, as a generalist practice, the firm developed gas station prototypes for Standard Oil, parking garages and interior naval architecture.

-Joseph Eichler and John Calder Mackay, both residential real estate developers, commissioned Anshen and Allen to build the initial Eichler homes and Mackay Homes in the California Modernist style beginning in the 1950s.
-The firm continued to build tract housing until 1962.
+Elmer Gavello, Joseph Eichler and John Calder Mackay, residential real estate developers, commissioned Anshen and Allen to build the initial Gavello homes, Eichler homes and Mackay Homes in the California Modernist style beginning in the 1950s.
+The firm continued to design tract housing and custom homes until 1962.

 In the late 1970s and early 1980s, under the leadership of Derek Parker, the firm was transformed into a modern international architectural practice.

 During the mid-2000s, Anshen and Allen adopted the use of Building Information Modeling (BIM).
 In 2007, Anshen and Allen participated in the development of Integrated Project Delivery by serving on the IPD Definition Task Group of the American Institute of Architects (AIA) California Council.

 Anshen and Allen used shipping containers in their design for clinics for Containers 2 Clinics (C2C), a nonprofit organization that provides access to healthcare for women and children in rural areas.

 In 2009 the firm was identified as specializing in sustainable designs for the healthcare and academic markets.

 Anshen and Allen was acquired by Stantec in 2010.